 Conclusion

 Top teams figured this out.
-They use AI 9.4x more for collaboration — not because they are smarter, but because they treat AI as a team multiplier, not a personal Word processor.
+They use AI to boost collaboration — not because they are smarter, but because they treat AI as a team multiplier, not a personal Word processor.
 The fragmentation tax is real, the data is fresh, and the playbook is now public.
 The only question is whether your team closes the gap before your competitors do.

 If you are rebuilding your stack around team AI adoption this year, the workspace where AI sees the canvas, the call, and the conversation at once is the surface that matters most.
 That's the bet Coommit is making.